 The campus has returned to normal operations with some restrictions.
 Most offices and service centers are open for in-person business, and many are also offering the option of virtual assistance.
 Check the website for offices you plan to visit to confirm hours.

 To support the return to campus, commuting subsidies for benefits-eligible Cambridge employees have been increased for MBTA passes, MBTA parking, private transit, carpools, and Bluebikes.
 Employees also continue to have unrestricted use of the MBTA subway and local bus systems through the Access MIT pass embedded in their MIT ID.
 Visit the Commuter Connections site to view details.

 Paid parking is in effect, and a parking account is required to access parking areas on campus (the free parking program concluded on June 30, 2021).
 Parkers can use the parking portal to sign up for (or confirm) a parking account.
 Learn more on the commuter site.

 Note that MIT parking account holders can access parking on campus before completing Covid Pass requirements.
 If you need to get tested and complete your attestation, you can park first and then proceed with getting your test.

 Most of the MBTA’s commuter train, subway, bus, and ferry services are now running on near-normal schedules.
 Visit the MBTA site for details.

 In-person distribution of MBTA passes at the Atlas Service Center has resumed.
 Passes are distributed on the last three business days of the outgoing month and the first business day of the new month.

 For details and cancellation procedures, visit the Public Transit page on the commuter site.

-Several of the campus shuttle services have transitioned to reduced schedules or have been suspended.
+All MIT shuttle services have returned to normal.
 For details and updated shuttle schedules, visit the shuttles page on the commuter site and view real-time information on the MIT mobile app.